The Independent School of Art (ISA)

 San Francisco Bay Area 2004-2006

-The ISA complemented its curricular offerings with student and faculty designed exhibitions, fundraisers, lectures, grants, publications and a play.
+The ISA complemented its curricular offerings with student and faculty designed exhibitions, fundraisers, lectures, grants, publications and performances.
 These multi-disciplinary public actions were a central part of the school's pedagogy, and served a vital function by engaging the students in the direct creation of public culture.
-The ISA was designed for continual reinvention and experimentation, changing each season to reflect the ambitions, personalities and abilities of those in its community.
+The ISA was designed for continual reinvention and experimentation, changing each season to reflect the ambitions, personalities and abilities of those in its community

 From a list of some things the Independent School of Art does or might do: